 To relieve your itchy scalp, you can either purchase an over the counter anti-dandruff shampoo or anti-fungal treatment or go the more natural route and try some of these dandruff home remedies.

 Baking soda is not only amazing for baking cookies, but is also a powerful disinfectant when it comes to cleaning anything, including your scalp.
 Baking soda removes the excess oils produced by the scalp, washing off that extra grease that contributes to dandruff.
-Not only that, dandruff is a natural antiseptic, as well as helps balance the pH level of the scalp, making it a great DIY dandruff shampoo.
+Not only that, baking soda is a natural antiseptic, as well as helps balance the pH level of the scalp, making it a great DIY dandruff shampoo.

 Mix 2 tablespoons of baking soda with water until you reach the perfect paste consistency.